 How does radiosurgery work?

-Radiosurgery works in the same manner as other types of therapeutic radiology.
-It
+Radiosurgery works in the same way as other types of therapeutic radiology.
+It changes

-distorts or destroys the DNA of tumor cells, causing them to be unable to reproduce
+or destroys the DNA of tumor cells, so they can't reproduce and grow.
+Over time, the

-and grow.
-The tumor will shrink in size over time.
-For blood vessel lesions, like
+tumor will shrink in size.
+For blood vessel lesions, such as an arteriovenous malformation

-an arteriovenous malformation (AVM), the blood vessels eventually close off after
+(AVM), the blood vessels close off over time after treatment.

 What are the types of radiosurgery?

-There are three types of radiosurgery.
+There are 3 types of radiosurgery.
 Each type uses different equipment and radiation

-Cobalt60 systems (Gamma Knife).
 Cobalt60 systems use cobalt as a source for gamma rays.
-This type of system is commonly
+This type of system is often

-referred to as the Gamma Knife.
+called the Gamma Knife.
 The Gamma Knife is not really a knife at all.
-It uses
+It uses beams

-in the brain.
-Many beams of gamma radiation join to focus on the lesion under treatment,
+With Gamma Knife, many beams of gamma radiation join to focus on the lesion under

-providing a very intense dose of radiation in a safe manner.
+treatment.
+They provide a very intense dose of radiation in a safe way.
+The Gamma

 Head frame placement.
-In order to keep the head from moving during treatment, a box-shaped frame is attached
+To keep the head from moving during treatment, a box-shaped frame is attached to

-to the head.
-Pins designed specifically for this purpose fasten the head frame to
+the head.
+Pins designed specifically for this purpose fasten the head frame to the

-the skull.
-The head frame also is a guide to focus the gamma ray beams to the exact
+skull.
+The head frame also is a guide to focus the gamma ray beams to the exact place

 Tumor location imaging.
 Once the head frame is in place, the exact location of the lesion to be treated will

 Radiation dose planning.
-After the CT or MRI scan has been completed, the radiation therapy team will determine
+After the CT scan or MRI has been done, the radiation therapy team will figure out

 the treatment plan.
 The results of the imaging scan, along with other information,

-will be used by a medical physicist to determine the best treatment.
+will be used by a medical physicist to find the best treatment.